georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## Build Your Own

 Make sure to have `rstudioapi` installed.
+This package allows you to create and configure your addin.

-Let's build off another example [link here](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials) where we created a function that created a custom project folder for us; however, this time we will turn this function into an addin.
-The main difference is that the function must be called manually like `createProject(path=choose.dir(), "new project name")`, whereas the addin can be selected from a menu of options.
-This requires a few extra steps.
+Let's build off another tutorial [link here](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials) where we wrote a function that created a custom project folder for us; however, this time we will turn this function into an addin.
+The main difference is that the original function must be called by typing something like `createProject(path=choose.dir(), "new project name")`, whereas the addin can be selected from a menu of options.
+Taking it from a simple function to a useful addin takes just a few steps.

 ### 1. Create a package
 Start by creating a new project by clicking on the New Project icon.